thrushlang/thrushc/README.md

 ## Requirements for create executables with the compiler

-### Linux
+### Linux Toolchain

 - [LLVM & Clang Toolchain (x64)](https://github.com/thrushlang/toolchains/releases/download/Toolchains/thrushlang-toolchain-linux-x64-v1.0.0.tar.gz)

 > [!NOTE]
-> The language will contain a pre-optimized toolchain repository for each operating system.
+> The language will contain a **pre-optimized** toolchain repository for each operating system.
 This process automates the installation of the language and its entire ecosystem through the **Thorium** package manager.